 The derivation of structural information from spectroscopic data is an integral part of Organic Chemistry courses at all Universities.
-At the undergraduate level, the principal aim of such courses is to teach students to solve simple structural problems efficiently by using combinations of the major techniques (UV, IR, NMR and MS), and over more than 25 years we have evolved a course at the University of Sydney, which achieves this aim quickly and painlessly.
-The text is tailored specifically to the needs and philosophy of this course.
+At the undergraduate level, the principal aim of courses in organic spectroscopy is to teach students to solve simple structural problems efficiently by using combinations of the major techniques (UV, IR, NMR and MS).
+Over a period more than 30 years, we have evolved courses at the University of Sydney and at the University of New South Wales, which achieve this aim quickly and painlessly.
+The text is tailored specifically to the needs and philosophy of these courses.
 As we believe our approach to be successful, we hope that it may be of use in other institutions.

-The course has been taught at the beginning of the third year, at which stage students have completed an elementary course of Organic Chemistry in first year and a mechanistically-oriented intermediate course in second year.
-Students have also been exposed in their Physical Chemistry courses to elementary spectroscopic theory, but are, in general, unable to relate it to the material presented in this course.
+The courses has been taught at the beginning of the third year, at which stage students have completed an elementary course of Organic Chemistry in first year and a mechanistically-oriented intermediate course in second year.
+Students have also been exposed, in their Physical Chemistry courses, to elementary spectroscopic theory, but are, in general, unable to relate the theory to actually solving spectroscopic problems.

-The course consists of about 9 lectures outlining the theory, instrumentation and the structure-spectra correlations of the major spectroscopic techniques and the text of this book corresponds to the material presented in the 9 lectures.
+We have delivered courses of about 9 lectures outlining the basic theory, instrumentation and the structure-spectra correlations of the major spectroscopic techniques.
+The text of this book broadly corresponds to the material presented in the 9 lectures.
 The treatment is both elementary and condensed and, not surprisingly, the students have great difficulties in solving even the simplest problems at this stage.
 The lectures are followed by a series of 2-hour problem solving seminars with 5 to 6 problems being presented per seminar.
 At the conclusion of the course, the great majority of the class is quite proficient and has achieved a satisfactory level of understanding of all methods used.
-Clearly, the real teaching is done during the problem seminars, which are organised in a manner modelled on that used at the E.T.H.
+Clearly, the real teaching is done during the hands-on problem seminars, which are organised in a manner modelled on that which we first encountered at the E.T.H.
 Zurich.

 The class (typically 60 - 100 students, attendance is compulsory) is seated in a large lecture theatre in alternate rows and the problems for the day are identified.
 The students are permitted to work either individually or in groups and may use any written or printed aids they desire.
-Students solve the problems on their individual copies of this book thereby transforming it into a set of worked examples and we find that most students voluntarily complete many more problems than are set.
-Staff (generally 4 or 5) wander around giving help and tuition as needed, the empty alternate rows of seats making it possible to speak to each student individually.
+Students solve the problems on their individual copies of this book thereby transforming it into a set of worked examples and most students voluntarily complete many more problems than are set.
+Staff (generally 4 or 5) wander around giving help and tuition as needed - the empty alternate rows of seats make it possible to speak to each student individually.
 When an important general point needs to be made, the staff member in charge gives a very brief exposition at the board.
-There is a $1^{1}/{2}$ hour examination consisting essentially of 4 problems and the results are in general very satisfactory.
+There is a 11⁄2 hour examination consisting essentially of 4 problems from the book and the results are in general very satisfactory.
 Moreover, the students themselves find this a rewarding course since the practical skills acquired are obvious to them.
-There is also a real sense of achievement and understanding since the challenge in solving the graded problems builds confidence even though the more difficult examples are quite demanding.
+Solving these real puzzles is also addictive - there is a real sense of achievement, understanding and satisfaction, since the challenge in solving the graded problems builds confidence even though the more difficult examples are quite demanding.